knative/docs/docs/developer/eventing/sources/apiserversource/getting-started/README.md

         - `<namespace>` is the name of the namespace that you created in step 1 above.
         - `<service-account>` is the name of the ServiceAccount that you created in step 2 above.
         - `<sink>` is the name of the PodSpecable object that you want to use as a sink.
+        A PodSpecable is an object that describes a PodSpec.

     === "YAML"